Argonne National Laboratory: Early research

+Meanwhile, the laboratory was also helping to design the reactor for the world's first nuclear-powered submarine, the U.S.S.
+Nautilus, which steamed for more than 513,550 nmi and provided a basis for the United States' nuclear navy.

 Not all nuclear technology went into developing reactors, however.
 While designing a scanner for reactor fuel elements in 1957, Argonne physicist William Nelson Beck put his own arm inside the scanner and obtained one of the first ultrasound images of the human body.
 Remote manipulators designed to handle radioactive materials laid the groundwork for more complex machines used to clean up contaminated areas, sealed laboratories or caves.
-In 1964, the "Janus" reactor opened to study the effects of neutron radiation on biological life, providing research for guidelines on safe exposure levels for workers at power plants, laboratories and hospitals.
-Scientists at Argonne pioneered a technique to analyze the moon's surface using alpha radiation, which launched aboard the Surveyor 5 in 1967 and later analyzed lunar samples from the Apollo 11 mission.

-In addition to nuclear work, the laboratory maintained a strong presence in the basic research of physics and chemistry.
+In addition to nuclear work, the laboratory performed basic research in physics and chemistry.
 In 1955, Argonne chemists co-discovered the elements einsteinium and fermium, elements 99 and 100 in the periodic table.
-In 1962, laboratory chemists produced the first compound of the inert noble gas xenon, opening up a new field of chemical bonding research.
-In 1963, they discovered the hydrated electron.